vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

     </form>
     <details markdown="block">
       <summary>Answer</summary>
-      b) The values of its instance variables at a particular time
+      The values of its instance variables at a particular time
     </details>

 17. What is the syntax for creating an object of class Rectangle in Java?